Filing a Virginia Workers Compensation Claim for Benefits

-If you requested a hearing to determine your entitlement to temporary total disability, permanent partial disability, temporary partial disability, permanent total disability, or lifetime medical benefits then your claim will be referred to the hearing docket and scheduled for trial.
+If you requested a workers compensation hearing to determine your entitlement to temporary total disability, permanent partial disability, temporary partial disability, permanent total disability, or lifetime medical benefits then your claim will be referred to the hearing docket and scheduled for trial.
 The commission decides which judge will hear your case.

 Filing a Virginia workers compensation claim does two other things as well.